-My Yoga teaching style blends traditional Ashtanga Vinyasa YogaHatha yoga with Iyengar alignment techniques.
-I also teach Yin Yoga and Meditation and Mindfulness.
-I place a strong focus on physical adjustments to improve alignment through a precise yet dynamic practice.
+My teaching style blends traditional Ashtanga Vinyasa and Hatha Yoga with Iyengar-inspired alignment techniques.
+I also teach Yin Yoga and meditation.
+In my classes, I place a strong emphasis on alignment and thoughtful physical adjustments, helping students develop a practice that is both precise and dynamic while remaining accessible to different abilities.

-My training in India included Anatomy and Physiology, Ayurveda, Pranayama, Yoga Asana, Meditation, Adjustments, Alignment, Modifications and Yoga philosophy.
+My training in India included Anatomy and Physiology, Ayurveda, Pranayama, Yoga Asana, Meditation, Adjustments, Alignment, Modifications and Yoga Philosophy.

 Furthering my studies, in 2015 I started my Ayurveda Diet and Life Style and Ayurveda Therapies diploma course with Dr Deepa Apté at the Ayurveda Pura academy.